xytovl/steam-runtime-tools/bin/logger.md

 # OPTIONS

+**--background**
+:   Run a new **srt-logger** process in the background (daemonized),
+    instead of having it become a child of the *COMMAND* or the parent process.
+    This can be useful when combined with **steam-runtime-supervisor**, because it is better for the **srt-logger** not to be killed during process termination (if it was, then any buffered log output would be lost).

 **--exec-fallback**
 :   If unable to set up logging, run the *COMMAND* anyway.
-    If there is no *COMMAND*, mirror messages received on standard input to standard error by running **cat**(1).
+    If there is no *COMMAND*, and **--background** was not used, mirror messages received on standard input
+    to standard error by running **cat**(1).
     This option should be used in situations where fault-tolerance is more important than logging.